Texas vs. Louisville Predictions & Picks - Women's NCAA Tournament Second Round

 Louisville Schedule Analysis

+- The Cardinals registered their best win of the season on March 4, when they defeated the Notre Dame Fighting Irish, who rank No. 10 in the AP's Top 25, by a score of 64-38.

-- Based on the RPI, the Longhorns have four wins over Quadrant 3 opponents, tied for the 121st-most in the country.
+- Based on the RPI, the Longhorns have four wins against Quadrant 3 teams, tied for the 121st-most in Division 1.

 Louisville 2022-23 Best Wins